frederic-perez/AmE-dictionary/data/dictionary.md

 __hyperpnea__ _n_ Abnormally deep breathing.
 __hypertensive__ _adj, n_ _To be hypertensive._
 __hyperthyroidism__ _n_ (Pathology) Overproduction of thyroid hormone by the thyroid gland, causing nervousness, insomnia, sweating, palpitation, and sensitivity to heat.
 Also called: thyrotoxicosis.
+__hypertrichosis__ _n_ A condition of excessive hairiness either all over the body or covering a particular part.
 __hyphen__ _n_
 __hypnopedia__ _n_ (hypnopaedia) The art or process of learning while asleep by means of lessons recorded on disk or tapes.
 __hypnotic__ _adj_ Attracting and holding interest as if by a spell. _Syn_ mesmeric, mesmerizing, spellbinding